 The cycling process will ensure that the water in your fish tank is a perfect environment for your fish.
 Why do I need to Cycle an Aquarium?

 It is important to cycle your aquarium to obtain the correct level of bacteria in your fish tank.

 What is a Nitrogen Cycle?

-To put it simply the nitrogen cycle is to create a process where good bacteria controls the toxic levels within your aquarium.
+To put it simply the nitrogen cycle is to create a process where good bacteria control the toxic levels within your aquarium.

 This is achieved by eliminating bad bacteria such as fish waste and rotting food.

 The Nitrogen Cycle is a biological process that involves the continual circulation of nitrogenous compounds, such as ammonia, nitrite, and nitrate to process waste in a natural water environment.

 In a closed aquarium, this cycle must be created by your setup in what is commonly called the Nitrogen Cycle.